unknownv2/CoreHook/README.md

 ### Windows

 The native hosting module requires either a global `dotnet.runtimeconfig.json` file or a `CoreHook.CoreLoad.runtimeconfig.json` file (located next to `CoreHook.CoreLoad.dll` in the CoreHook output directory) to initialize CoreCLR.
 The `runtimeconfig` file must contain the framework information to be hosted in the target application.
-You can find an example of the configuration file in your .NET Core SDK installation directory, such as `C:\Program Files\dotnet\sdk\2.2.100\dotnet.runtimeconfig.json`.

 An example of the `runtimeconfig.json` configuration file is:
 ```json